 Universal Paperclips Accessibility Report

-Universal Paperclips offers 16 accessibility features in the Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 17 accessibility features for Universal Paperclips in the Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Universal Paperclips is an adventure game about making paperclips.
 It sounds simple, but behind the incremental process of clicking a button to create these paperclips is a story about how the desire to make paperclips (or anything) if fully realised and unrestrained will take over the entire world.

-Universal Paperclips has no accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
-The following games are similar to Universal Paperclips, but offer accessibility features for Difficulty:
+We haven’t documented any accessibility features for Difficulty in Universal Paperclips which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+The following games are similar to Universal Paperclips, and offer accessibility features for Difficulty:

-Universal Paperclips has 3 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 3 accessibility features for Reading in Universal Paperclips which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 Similar Games With More Accessibility Features for Reading

-If you want to play Universal Paperclips, but it doesn't offer the Reading accessibility features you require, this similar game extends the Reading accessibility:
+If you want to play Universal Paperclips, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-Universal Paperclips has 1 accessibility feature for Navigation which deals with how the game provides guidance and assistance to navigate its worlds and spaces.
+We've documented 1 accessibility feature for Navigation in Universal Paperclips which deals with how the game provides guidance and assistance to navigate its worlds.
+These are only for games that have traversal and exploration in 2D and 3D spaces.

 Large Clear Navigation: The in-game navigation and maps are clear to read.
 They offer large text and offer markers that are large and of high contrast.
 Where text or information is small, there are settings to zoom-in and increase visibility.